neo4j/neo4j-graphrag-python/docs/source/user_guide_kg_builder.rst

 .. note::

-    The `validate_call` decorator is required when the input parameter contain a `pydantic` model.
+    The `validate_call` decorator is required when the input parameter contain a `Pydantic` model.

 See :ref:`kgwritermodel` and :ref:`kgwriter` in API reference.